 The difference from the mechanistic worldview of antiquity can be clearly seen in the writing of Pico della Mirandola.
 In De hominis dignitate [On Human Dignity], he lets God speak to Adam: “I have placed you in the middle of the world to afford you with a more comfortable vantage point from which to see everything there is in the world” (Pico della Mirandola 9).
 Pico della Mirandola therefore espouses an anthropocentric worldview.
 At the same time, the human being forms part of an organic creation story that evolves in accordance with its own logic and is no longer determined by the mechanics of the ancient world.

 Leonardo da Vinci (1452–1519) portrayed the humanistic worldview in his drawing of the Vitruvian man.
-Leonardo deviates from Vitruvius’ description in one apparently insignificant detail.
-In contrast to Vitruvius’s description, in Leonardo’s famous representation the circle, the square, and the person are not centered on the same point.
-Cesare Cesariano (1475–1543) had literally followed the Vitruvian description and thus the ancient mechanical world order.
-This is in contrast to Leonardo, for whom the human being is part of a decentralized, dynamic order.
+Leonardo deviates from Vitruvius’ description in one seemingly insignificant detail.
+In contrast to Vitruvius’s description, in Leonardo’s famous representation, the circle, the square, and the person are not centered on the same point.
+Cesare Cesariano (1475–1543) had followed the Vitruvian description literally, thus following the ancient mechanical world order.
+This is in contrast to Da Vinci, for whom the human being is part of a decentralized, dynamic order.

 To use a term from Helmuth Plessner’s philosophical anthropology: The relationship between man and the world is reflected in the act of decentering or “eccentricity.”
 Humanism is characterized by the fact that the person stands eccentrically with reference to the center, so that even the question of the center can no longer be answered.
 Man is in a fraught relationship with the world, that is, with things.
 Or as Plessner wrote: Man “is not only situated in his environment, but is also set in opposition to it.
 He lives in a dynamic relationship in which he is both drawn to and repelled by it, the living thing” (Plessner 9).

 It is only through this distinction between the material world and the human being that the process of reflection is able to enter the world, and this could be the topic of a separate paper.
-The human being only becomes aware of himself through the eccentricity.
-And as I just quoted Plessner as saying, man is not just situated in their environment, “but is also set in opposition to it.”
+The human being only becomes aware of himself through this eccentricity.
+And as I quoted from Plessner, man is not just situated in his environment, “but is also set in opposition to it.”
 (9).
 This applies not only to nature, but also to the objects created from it.
 Man also finds himself in an eccentric position with regard to artifacts, devices, houses, and cities.
 So we can say that humanism is not so much shaped by the idea of the center, but by the awareness of this eccentricity.

 Arnold Gehlen, one of the founders of philosophical anthropology, spoke in this regard of the “material resistance” (Sachwiderstand) of things.
 He understood this material resistance to be the trigger for critical thought, reflection, and the self-awareness of people in general.
 Gehlen pointed out the role of language here, because it represents “an intermediate world that lies between consciousness and the world [of things], which both connects and divides at the same time” (Gehlen 290).
 What is special is that language is both directed towards things and also encounters resistance from them.
 “When the word-thought finds resistance in matter, it falls back on itself (producing reflection)” (Gehlen 290).
 The word is “thrown back on itself or reflected” (Gehlen 290).